datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 In the scaffold **workbook source**, you'll see a few sheets.
 The first sheet is called _Golden Copy_.
 This is the data you'll be using throughout the exercise of that workbook.
 The golden copy will be copied fully to each student's workbook copy for that exercise.
-This means that you can put your styling, number formatting, and so on in this sheet and it will appear exactly as that in a sheet called 'Sheet1' for each student that starts the exercise.
+All data of the golden copy will be preserved for the student.
+Even the more complex features that can be assigned to a cell, like conditional formatting, will be preserved through the golden copy.
+This is not the case for the solution or sample sheets of exercises.
+More on this in the section about the [exercises](exercises.md).

 Sheets in the workbook source that start with 'Exercise ...' are called the exercise sheets.
-Later in the sections about exercises, we'll talk about which data is preserved from your exercise sheets.
-You'll see that the Golden Copy sheet, in contrast to exercise sheets, retains all data, including styling and such.
+[Later in the sections](exercises.md) about exercises, we'll talk about which data is preserved from your exercise sheets.
+You'll see that the Golden Copy sheet, in contrast to exercise sheets, retains all data, including conditional formatting and such.
 The reason we use this technique is because it enabled us to implement a better user experience in transitioning between exercises in the same workbook, using the same Golden Copy.

+## Read only sheets

 Other than the Golden Copy and exercise sheets, you can add read-only sheets to your workbook source.
 These can contain source data, that can be used throughout the exercises of a workbook.